 8. Kangaroo Island

 Like nowhere else on the planet!
 The Aussie wildlife here is everywhere: Kangaroos (hence the name), seal colonies, Koalas and Wombats.
-Sand dunes of Little Sahara, rocky cliff formations, caves and Flinders Chase National Park.
+Other things to see apart from wildlife are the sand dunes of Little Sahara, rocky cliff formations, caves and Flinders Chase National Park.
 How to get there?
-We recommend 2 or 3 day tours from Adelaide.
+We recommend going on a 2 or 3 day tour from Adelaide.

 9. Cockatoo Island